 Skip to main content

-We assume you have Docker installed on Ubuntu and are familiar with basic Docker operations.
+I assume the reader already has Docker installed on Ubuntu and is familiar with basic Docker operations.
+If not, you might want to first review related knowledge.

 Pull the Image